-- To gain marks, ideas must address the brief.
+- Marks in this section are awarded for initial ideas.
+Award marks for additional ideas under the 'explore ideas' section. - To demonstrate the skills at the level of the top marks band, candidates need to generate a wide range of ideas. - Award marks for the candidate's creativity and their ability to generate diverse ideas.
+Do not award marks for iterations of the same idea. - To gain marks, ideas must address the brief.
 For example, do not award marks for random shapes or forms. - Do not award marks above the bottom band for copies or slight alterations of existing ideas. - Candidates can communicate detail through graphics, models and/or annotations.

-Skill Max mark Make your marking judgements based on the candidate's ability to explore ideas towards a proper includes their ability to consider alternatives to evolve the proposal and the requirements of the proposal.
-1-3 marks 4-6 marks 7-9 marks 10-12 marks Explore ideas 12 limited exploration limited consideration of alternatives few requirements of the proposal have been considered some effective exploration some consideration of alternatives some requirements of the proposal have been considered effective exploration good consideration of alternatives most requirements of the proposal have been considered highly effective exploration clear consideration of alternatives the requirements of the proposal have been considered Further information for assessing - 'explore ideas'
+kill Max mark includes their ability to cor proposal. nsider alternatives to evolve 's ability to explore ideas to the proposal and the requir ements of the design 1-3 marks 4-6 marks 7-9 marks 10-12 marks xplore ideas 12 limited exploration limited consideration of alternatives few requirements of the proposal have been considered some effective exploration some consideration of alternatives some requirements of the proposal have been considered effective exploration good consideration of alternatives most requirements of the proposal have been considered highly effective exploration clear consideration of alternatives the requirements of the proposal have been considered

+Further information for assessing - 'explore ideas'

-- Meaningful exploration results in improvements to initial ideas.
+• Meaningful exploration results in improvements to initial ideas.
 The requirements of the brief and specification should drive the exploration.
-Evidence of meaningful exploration is likely to look divergent and supported by the candidate's creativity, problem-solving ability, and knowledge and understanding of key areas of the course. - Candidates can demonstrate exploration: - throughout the folio evidence is likely to be graphics, photographs of models and annotations - through considering the requirements of the proposal - through considering alternatives to the key aspects, such as functional requirements, safety, ergonomics, assembly, and aesthetics, to evolve the proposal - Exploration must be meaningful.
+Evidence of meaningful exploration is likely to look divergent and supported by the candidate's creativity, problem-solving ability and knowledge and understanding of key areas of the course.

+- Candidates can demonstrate exploration: - throughout the folio evidence is likely to be graphics, photographs of models and annotations - through considering the requirements of the proposal - through considering alternatives to the key aspects, such as functional requirements, safety, ergonomics, assembly and aesthetics, to evolve the proposal - Exploration must be meaningful.
 Do not award marks for simple changes, such as rounding corners.

-Skill Max Make your marking judgements based on the candidate's ability to refine ideas towards a design proposal, and the range of aspects refined. mark 1-2 marks 3-4 marks 5-6 marks Refine ideas 6 limited refinement of ideas limited range of aspects of the proposal has been refined limited detail to inform plan for manufacture adequate refinement of ideas adequate range of aspects of the proposal has been refined adequate detail to inform plan for manufacture thorough refinement of ideas a range of aspects of the proposal has been refined effective detail to inform plan for manufacture Further informatio n fo or assessing - 'refine ideas' Thorough refinement will result in a detailed proposal.
+Skill Max mark Make your marking judgements based on the candidate's ability to refine ideas towards a design proposal, and the range of aspects refined. mark 1-2 marks 3-4 marks 5-6 marks Refine ideas 6 limited refinement of ideas limited range of aspects of the proposal has been refined limited detail to inform plan for manufacture adequate refinement of ideas adequate range of aspects of the proposal has been refined adequate detail to inform plan for manufacture thorough refinement of ideas a range of aspects of the proposal has been refined effective detail to inform plan for manufacture Further information for assessing - 'refine ideas' candidate's Thorough refinement will result in a detailed proposal.
 Evidence of refinement is likely to be convergent and supported by the candidate's ability to test, evaluate, and apply knowledge and understanding of key areas of the course.
 Refinement should lead to a level of detail that allows the candidate to produce a plan for commercial manufacture.

 - Candidates can refine a range of aspects of the proposal.
-These will depend on the proposal but may include function, sizes, materials, aesthetics, and assembly. - Do not award marks above the bottom band for dimensioned drawing on its own.
+These will depend on the proposal but may include function, sizes, materials, aesthetics and assembly. - Do not award marks above the bottom band for dimensioned drawing on its own.